-The Wetzell-Archbold Farmstead is significant because it contains the earliest known log dwelling in the District of Columbia, and because it has the earliest known log house in the District exhibiting traditional log construction techniques.
+Located on a wooded one-acre knoll above Glover-Archbold Park, the Wetzell-Archbold Farmstead contains a ca. 1843 log dwelling with log and frame additions, the earliest known such dwelling in the District of Columbia.
 It is extremely rare to find such a dwelling and its rural setting preserved in an urban area.

 The house's core contains a well-preserved single pen, V-notched log dwelling, once common on the small farms in the surrounding countryside of Maryland and Virginia.
-This particular house's form and construction techniques are also significant, because they represent a fusion of techniques found in both Mid-Atlantic and Southern vernacular building traditions.
+This particular house's form and construction techniques are also significan, because they represent a fusion of techniques found in both mid-Atlantic and Southern vernacular building traditions.

 National Register: April 19, 1991